arj03/ssb-entitydb/README.md

 ### entitydb(namespace, [options])

-Creates a new database instance.
+Creates and returns a new database instance.

 #### namespace